platelminto/spotify-organiser/README.md

 ## To do

-- At the beginning of the month, add songs from the end of the previous monthly playlist to the new one (~5 days?).
+- ~~At the beginning of the month, add songs from the end of the previous monthly playlist to the new one (~5 days?).~~ Changes too much between months to accurately predict, easier to just do it manually towards the start of the month.
 - Use last.fm to find the genre of liked songs and add to genre playlists (config file will define which last.fm genres to link to which playlists).